Ó Maoilriain

-Ó Maoilriain (anglicised as Ryan or Mulryan) is an Irish Gaelic clan based in what is today County Tipperary and County Limerick.
+Ó Maoilriain (anglicised as Ryan, Mulryan, or Mulrain) is an Irish Gaelic clan based in what is today County Tipperary and County Limerick.
 The clan claims descent from Cathair Mór of the Laighin, but they first appear in the historical record in the 15th century in the kingdom of Thomond.
 John O'Donovan claims they are distinct from the Ryan clan which ruled Uí Dróna in what is today County Carlow.

 Naming conventions

 Overview

 This family claim descent from one Maoil Riagháin, who was named in honour of a Saint Riagháin.